 The csv file should be in one of the two continuous data formats (format 4 or 5).
 Thus, for the basic execution (double click under windows) we only need a file called QInfoMating.txt containing mating data in any of the formats indicated in Figure 2 or a file called QInfoMating.csv with data in the formats from Figure 3.

-Note that without premating information, i.e. formats 1, 3 or 5 (Figure 2-B, -D, Figure 3-B) the program does not perform model selection but computes de JPSI value and its significance (Carvajal-Rodriguez, 2023; Carvajal-Rodríguez, 2018).
+Note that without premating information, i.e. with formats 1, 3 or 5 (Figure 2-B, -D, Figure 3-B) the program does not perform model selection but computes the J{PSI} value and its significance (Carvajal-Rodríguez, 2024, 2018).